openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 - If you select "Ceph",
   you must assign at least two nodes as Ceph-OSD nodes.

-Select the storage backend for Glance:
+Select the storage backend for :ref:`glance-term`:

 - If you select "Default" and are using the Multi-node HA mode, Swift is used as a backend for Cinder